AhmadTaheri2021/Federated-Deep-Learning/README.md

 ## *Section 2.
 The Components of FedSim :*
 In this section, components and contents of FedSim will be described in detail.
 FedSim contains five modules: Server_side, Client_side, Data_Preprocessing, Utils and Main.
 The workflow diagram of FedSim components is illustrated in (Fig. 2).
 The following list represents contents of the project:
 ### *Contents :*
+ 1. dataset (folder)
- 1. Server_side.py
+ 2. Server_side.py
- 2. Client_side.py
+ 3. Client_side.py
- 3. Data_Preprocessing.py
+ 4. Data_Preprocessing.py
- 4. Utils.py
+ 5. Utils.py
- 5. config.csv
+ 6. config.csv
- 6. requirements.txt
+ 7. requirements.txt
- 7. Main.py
+ 8. Main.py

  ![image](https://user-images.githubusercontent.com/92728743/145492314-0f2eecb3-7517-4169-8610-d9a202fda991.png)

      Fig. 2. illustrates the workflow diagram of FedSim components

+##### *The ‘dataset’ folder:*
+If you want to use your dataset, you should put it in “*dataset*” folder and set the parameter value of dataset in config.csv to 'CUSTOM'.
+Also, the folder “*dataset*” contains mnist dataset.

 ##### *The ‘Server_side’ module:*
-The module “*Serveer_side*” contains four functions such as:  'config_()' initializes the configuration parameters.
-'Create_model()' is utilized to create model.
-'Aggregation()' receives and aggregates local models.
-And also, 'Evaluation()' is used to evaluate the global model after each round.
+The module “*Serveer_side*” contains following functions:  'config_()' initializes the configuration parameters.
+'Create_model()' is utilized to create model. function 'Communication()' simulates the process of sending global model to clients and receiving local models from clients.
+Function 'Aggregation()' receives and aggregates local models.
+Function 'Evaluation()' is used to evaluate the global model after each round.
+And also, functions 'Pre_comm()' and 'Post_comm()' would be launched before sending global model to a client and after receiving each local model, respectively.

 ##### *The ‘Client_side’ module:*
-The module “*Client_side*” contains the 'Call_Client()' function which simulates the client-side processes such as: receiving global model and retrains it to create a local model.
+The module “*Client_side*” contains the following functions: function 'Communication()' simulates the process of sending local model to server and receiving global model from server. 'local_fit()' function retrains global model to create a local model.
+And also, functions 'Pre_comm()' and 'Post_comm()' would be launched before sending local model to server and after receiving global model, respectively.
 ##### *The ‘Data_Preprocessing’ module:*
 The module “*Data_Preprocessing*” contains three functions such as:  'load_detaset()' loads dataset and splits to train and test parts.
 'Scaling_data()' is utilized to scale uploaded dataset.
 'Data_partitioning()' is used to prepare distributed dataset.
 ##### *The ‘Main’ module:*